qrtl/rmm-custom/openai_connector/README.rst

 |badge1| |badge2| |badge3|

-This module defines openai.vision.session, which enables programmatic access to OpenAI’.
+This module defines openai.vision.session, which enables programmatic access to OpenAI.
 It supports multimodal input (images and text), optional web search, and structured output via JSON Schema.

 The module is designed as a backend service and is intended to be